 |Botanical Name||Muehlenbeckia axillaris|

-How to Grow Creeping Wire Vine
+Creeping Wire Vine Care

-A sunny or partial shade location is what Creeping Wire Vine prefers.
+A sunny or partial shade location is what creeping wire vine prefers.
 It can cope in areas with no shade, but just expect much slower growth.

-Creeping Wire Vine isn't fussy when it comes to soil types.
+Creeping wire vine isn't fussy when it comes to soil types.
 It copes well with dry, infertile soils and this is part of its appeal for use on rocky slopes where other plants struggle to thrive.
 It can help to minimize erosion in these types of areas.
 It doesn't do well in standing water, and the main requirement is that the soil is well-drained.

-During the first growing season, Creeping Wire Vie should be kept consistently moist.
+During the first growing season, creeping wire vine should be kept consistently moist.
 This will give the roots the best chance to establish.
 Once the plant is fully mature, although it prefers moist soil, it can cope with dry conditions.

 Temperature and Humidity

 This hardy plant can handle alpine conditions, but you should expect a much slower growth rate.
 It thrives in warm conditions.

 Propagating Creeping Wire Vine